ruivieira/ccfd-demo/README.md

 #### Camel router

 The Camel router is responsible to trigger REST endpoints according to messages arriving in certain topics.
+The route is selected depending on the prediction of the Seldon model, whether the transiction is considered fraudulent or not.
+Depending on the model's prediction a specific business process will be triggered.
 To deploy a router with listens to the topic `KAFKA_TOPIC` from Kafka's broker `BROKER_URL` and starts a process instance on the KIE server at `KIE_SERVER_URL`, first build the [router located here](https://github.com/ruivieira/ccfd-fuse) with

 ```shell
 $ mvn clean install -P openshift